 Many members of fraternities and sororities hold brotherhood and sisterhood as the most important aspect of their organization.
 Brotherhood and sisterhood not only applies to those at Grand Valley, but extends on a national level and through alumni associations of various chapters.
 Fraternities and sororities truly provide a home away from home with these bonds of friendship lasting a lifetime.

-The Black Greek Council or BGC for short is comprised of 8 organizations at GVSU.
-This council's organizations are often referred to as the "Divine Nine".
+The National Pan-Hellenic Council (NPHC) is comprised of 7 organizations at GVSU.
+This council's organizations are often referred to as the "Divine Nine"

-Learn More About The BGC Organizations At GVSU
+Learn More About The NPHC Organizations At GVSU

-The Interfraternity Council or IFC for short, is comprised of 8 organizations at Grand Valley State University.
+The Interfraternity Council (IFC) is comprised of 8 organizations at Grand Valley State University.
 Our Interfraternity council is registered with the North-American Interfraternity Conference and follows the rules and regulations that the NIC has established.

 Learn More About The IFC Organizations at GVSU

 The Multicultural Greek Council (MGC) is comprised of 4 organizations at Grand Valley State University.